Rust-GCC/gccrs/gcc/config/riscv/zicond.md

 })

 ;; In some cases gimple can give us a sequence with a logical and ;; of two sCC insns.
-This can be implemented an sCC feeding a ;; conditional zero.
+This can be implemented with an sCC feeding a ;; conditional zero.
 ;;
 ;; AND is commutative, so every form has two variants